Women creating #BalanceforBetter in Africa

 Margaret Kenyi – Step by Step Learning Centre, Tanzania

-Margaret Kenyi was born in Uganda, but has been living in Tanzania for over 20 years now.
+Margaret Kenyi was born in Uganda but has been living in Tanzania for over 20 years now.
 She is the Founder and Director of Step by Step Learning Centre (SSLC), a phenomenal center in Arusha, Tanzania that provides a special program for persons with disabilities.
-Margaret’s reasons for starting SSLC were very personal: “My motivation is my very first born child, Ruth Kenyi, now a lovely 34 year old lady living with autism.
-SSLC was born in 2005 out of my great pain and frustration at failing to find a suitable school or program that could cater for Ruth’s therapy, training and educational needs.
+Margaret’s reasons for starting SSLC were very personal: “My motivation is my very first born child, Ruth Kenyi, now a lovely 34-year-old lady living with autism.
+SSLC was born in 2005 out of my great pain and frustration at failing to find a suitable school or program that could cater to Ruth’s therapy, training, and educational needs.
 Compounded by the many myths and stigmas surrounding disabilities and the dire need for ordinary education, I realized I had to drop my already established career in chemistry and do something for and around Ruth if she was to get equal rights to life and education as her siblings.
 This meant going back to school to train in Special Education and I have not regretted the decision at all.”

-#Balanceforbetter: “Balance to me means redressing inequalities, discrimination, and negative cultural norms and practices for example gender disparities in education, politics, economics and religion.
+#Balanceforbetter: “Balance to me means redressing inequalities, discrimination, and negative cultural norms and practices, for example, gender disparities in education, politics, economics, and religion.
 I am particularly passionate about eradicating ignorant beliefs pertaining to disabilities and advocating for the health and rights of children and young people with special needs.”

-Female role model: “Ellen Johnson Sirleaf, the 24th President of Liberia and the first elected female head of state in Africa.
-She won the Nobel Peace Prize for her work in promoting peace, reconciliation and social and economic development and ensuring the safety of women in conflict zones.
+Female role model: “Ellen Johnson Sirleaf, the 24th President of Liberia and the first elected female Head of State in Africa.
+She won the Nobel Peace Prize for her work in promoting peace, reconciliation, and social and economic development and ensuring the safety of women in conflict zones.
 During her tenure as president, she also showed extraordinary courage and strength in containing the Ebola crisis in Liberia.
-I am also inspired by all of Ellen Johnson’s female supporters who participated in the movie “Praying the Devil Back to Hell,” a must watch in my opinion.”
+I am also inspired by all of Ellen Johnson’s female supporters who participated in the movie ‘Praying the Devil Back to Hell’, a must-watch in my opinion.”

 What you love about Africa: “Africa has abundant natural resources and beautiful weather.
-The people are diverse – each with a rich culture of music, dance and food.
-Africa is emerging from a difficult past into a future that Africans themselves are beginning to realize they have the power to choose, shape and own.”
+The people are diverse – each with a rich culture of music, dance, and food.
+Africa is emerging from a difficult past into a future that Africans themselves are beginning to realize they have the power to choose, shape, and own.”

 Sarah, a DPT student, tells us about her Physical Therapy service learning experience in Tanzania.

-We are grateful for and will continue to support these, and many other inspiring women on their journeys of creating #BalanceforBetter in their communities.
+We are grateful for and will continue to support these, and many other inspiring women, on their journeys of creating #BalanceforBetter in their communities.